 Throughout the year I offer live webinars and online courses.
-The scheduling of those webinars doesn’t work for everyone so I also offer some webinars on-demand.
-All of the following webinars can be accessed on-demand for just $12 each or $50 for all of them in one package.
-Each webinar comes with corresponding handouts.
-The schedule of future webinars can be found on the Wednesday Webinars page.
+The scheduling of those live events doesn’t work for everyone so I also offer some of the webinars and courses in an on-demand format.

 Nice Things People Have Said About My Webinars

 Thank you for a most informative and practical webinar this afternoon.
 Although I knew many (not all) of the points you were making, the way that you presented them offered new perspectives on how to use the strategies and I felt that your use of examples added to my knowledge base.
 Although I receive information from FreeTech4Teachers via email, twitter, and Facebook, I have never “attended” one of your webinars.
 After today, that will change.
 Thank your for the best hour of my day today! – Barbara O’Berry